BlokasLabs/patchbox-os-docs/docs/SoftwareGuides.md

 # Software Guides

-All of the pre-installed software is configured to use the shared Jack backend, so all of it should work right out of the box without a need to tweak the settings.
+All of the pre-installed software is configured to use the shared Jack backend, so all of it should work right away without a need to tweak the settings.
 If you install some new software, make sure to configure it to use Jack in its audio settings.

 Below are some quick tutorials demonstrating the basic use of the included software.